davis/jspm-marionette/README.md

 npm start
 ```

-Your browser should open to http://localhost:3000/src/ where you can see your code.
+Your browser should open to http://localhost:3000/src/ where you can see your code (You may have to refresh the page).

 Happy coding!